hbctraining/scRNA-seq/lessons/04_SC_clustering_cells.md

 <img src="../img/SC_umap.png" width="800">
 </p>

 The UMAP looks quite a bit nicer, with the clusters more clearly defined.
 Also, because distance between clusters is meaningful, the UMAP provides more information than t-SNE.
-We will continue with the UMAP method for all downstream cluster visualizations.

-It can be useful to explore other resolutions as well.
+It can be useful to **explore other resolutions as well**.
 It will give you a quick idea about how the clusters would change based on the resolution parameter.
+For example, let's take a look at 0.4 resolution:

 ```r
 # Assign identity of clusters